Generalized Symmetries in Shallow Water: Symmetries of shallow water

 Consider the following internal subsystem symmetry

 where $\lambda(\vb{x})$ is an arbitrary \textit{time-independent} function.
 Under these transformations, the action Eq. \eqref{action-f} changes as follows

-This result clearly shows that the transformation Eq. \eqref{ST-1} is a symmetry of the action Eq. \eqref{action-f}, which we refer to as \textit{subsystem gauge symmetry}.
-Note that observables such as $\eta$ and $u_i$ remain invariant under this transformation, justifying the term ``gauge symmetry".
-Furthermore, since $\lambda(\vb{x})$ is time-independent and only influences spatial dependence, it is classified as a subsystem symmetry within the framework of generalized symmetries \cite{Gaiotto:2014kfa} (for reviews, see \cite{Luo:2023ive}).
+This result clearly shows that the transformation Eq. \eqref{ST-1} is a symmetry of the action Eq. \eqref{action-f}, which we refer to as {\textit{subsystem symmetry I}}. {The reason is that, since $\lambda(\vb{x})$ is time-independent and only affects the spatial dependence, it is naturally classified as a subsystem symmetry within the framework of generalized symmetries \cite{Cordova:2022ruw} (see also \cite{Paramekanti:2002iup, Vijay:2016phm, Seiberg:2019vrp, Qi:2020jrf} for the original references).}

-It is important to emphasize that, unlike typical gauge theories, the theory described by Eq. \eqref{action-f} does not admit constraints or extra degrees of freedom.
-Since $\lambda(\vb{x})$ is not time-dependent, it cannot be used to eliminate any of the components of $A_i(t,\vb{x})$. \paragraph*{Noether current.} We are now ready to compute the Noether current associated with the symmetry transformation Eq. \eqref{ST-1}
+{As mentioned in the previous section, the theory \eqref{action-f} is not a gauge theory and does not involve any constraints.
+This can be further understood in terms of the subsystem symmetry \eqref{ST-1}: since $\lambda(\vb{x})$ is time-independent, it cannot be used to eliminate any components of $A_i(t,\vb{x})$.
+This makes it clear that $A_i(t,\vb{x})$ cannot be interpreted as a gauge field.}

+\paragraph*{{Comparison with \cite{Tong:2022gpg}.}} Recall \eqref{relation-to-Tong}; the origin of this symmetry can be traced back to the gauge symmetry of the Maxwell–Chern–Simons theory.
+However, we emphasize that the symmetry transformation \eqref{ST-1} is \textit{not} a gauge symmetry, and, as noted, the action \eqref{action-f} does not define a gauge theory.
+There is a universal feature at play here: in a gauge theory, if one sets non-dynamical degrees of freedom to zero at the level of the action (for instance, $A_0 = 0$ in Maxwell–Chern–Simons), one loses the associated constraint and thus the corresponding gauge symmetry.
+The intriguing point, however, is that not all symmetries are lost — a measure-zero subset survives and manifests as a global or physical symmetry in the resulting non-gauge theory.
+The transformation \eqref{ST-1} can be understood in precisely this way. \paragraph*{Noether current.} We are now ready to compute the Noether current associated with the symmetry transformation Eq. \eqref{ST-1}

 where we have used $\delta_{\lambda}A_{i}=\partial_{i}\lambda$.
 It is straightforward to verify that this Noether current is conserved on-shell ($\mathcal{E}_{i}=0$)

 \paragraph*{Noether charge.} The corresponding Noether charge is given by